 Ensuring your car is properly taxed is a vital part of car ownership, adding to the funds available to the government to maintain and improve our vast network of roads and motorways, as well as paying contributions based on the number of carbon emissions your vehicle produces.
 However, as car tax is usually paid in blocks of 6 or 12 months, it’s not uncommon for car owners to pay for months in advance, only to require just a couple of month’s coverage.
-If this is a situation you’re currently in, you’ll be pleased to know that you can get a car tax refund, getting money back for any unused months of tax payments.
+If this is a situation you’re currently in, you’ll be pleased to know that you can get a refund when you cancel your car tax, getting money back for any unused months.
 In this guide, we’ll find out more about the DVLA car tax refund, as well as uncovering how you can follow the simple steps required to process your refund.

 A car tax refund is a way of reclaiming some of the money you have spent on a 6 or 12 month period of car tax coverage.